Needless to say this article does not say. The Suit continues!

 at least two school days, Filippo wore the slogan "Followers wear uniforms,

 Leaders don't."
-He was banished to the "student support room," and faced
+He was banished to the "student support room,"

 other discipline because administrators found the slogan demeaning to other